IKATS/ikats.github.io/doc/operators/kmeansOnPatterns.md

 ## Warning

-For the moment the visualization tool is not completely implemented for this operator : onlyclusters are visualised, but the olinks and tooltips does not work.The developement is in progress.
+For the moment the visualisation tool is not completely implemented for this operator : onlyclusters are visualised, but the olinks and tooltips does not work.The developement is in progress.

 Return to the [list of all operators](/operators.html)